Eelis/GrappleMap/doc/FAQ.md

 The graph structure itself is obviously a gross simplification.
 Real grappling is a continuous space where even individual positions and transitions occur in infinite variety.
-But, something is better than nothing.
+Still, all grappling instructionals include examples of forms that a technique can or should take.
+The GrappleMap tries to connect and integrate all these fragmented examples, in order to form a more complete picture.

-The transition animations are very rudimentary, in part because they are manually edited rather than motion-captured, and in part because the animation system itself is currently based on very simplistic fixed-interval keyframes.
+The transition animations are pretty rudimentary, in part because they are manually edited rather than motion-captured, and in part because the animation system itself is currently based on very simplistic fixed-interval keyframes, which limits joints to 5 direction changes per second.
 This means that things like small-scale hand fighting and battling for grips is barely modeled at all.
 Usually the level of detail in the map is that a grip is either acquired without great strain, or not at all, and that's it.
 The timing of techniques is also not really captured at all.
-Really, the animations are only very rough first order approximations.
+The animations are really just schematics showing how the different entanglements and postures flow into eachother, not live action.

 ## What about gi techniques?